R-Dson/llamate/README.md

 - Implement `llamate copy <source> <destination>` to duplicate model configurations/aliases.
 - Look into supporting Vulkan and AMD ROCm.
 - Add support for importing model yaml files.
+- Make all paths distro agnostic, or split Windows and UNIX.

 # Acknowledgement